jamogriff/jamogriff.github.io/_posts/2021-07-29-loop-fundamentals.md

 ## Conclusion

 Currently, there are only 5 submissions out of 999+ for a Ruby-based solution to the above problem, which I find hilarious.
-This experience has opened my eyes into how a language can hinder you if you don't examine the assumptions that are made in the inner workings of its de facto iterative loop.
-The beauty of C's `for` loop is it's so low-level there are no assumptions based into it.
+This experience has opened my eyes into how a language can hinder you if you don't examine the assumptions that are made in the inner workings of its "de facto" iterative loop.
+The beauty of the `for` loop is there is no additional abstraction wrapping around it, which the `each` loop is essentially doing for convenience's sake.

-Unfortunately, now when I work in Ruby on actual comp-sci topics I have the mental weight of deciding between two different loops instead of having a single de facto one in my toolkit.